-Non-Structural BMPs
+Non-Structural SCMs

-Non-structural BMPs are policies, educational efforts, and housekeeping efforts that can help mitigate stormwater runoff.
-Because nonstructural practices can reduce stormwater pollutant loads and quantities, the size and expense of structural BMPs can be reduced, thereby affording substantial cost savings.
-Below are two BMPs that can be used to reduce the amount of contaminants in roadway stormwater runoff.
+Non-structural SCMs are policies, educational approaches, and housekeeping efforts that can help mitigate stormwater runoff.
+Because nonstructural practices can reduce stormwater pollutant loads and quantities, the size and expense of structural SCMs can be reduced, thereby affording substantial cost savings.
+Below are two non-structural SCMs that can be used to reduce the amount of contaminants in roadway stormwater runoff.